guevarch/projectchris/README.md

 ## Prophet

 The process for prophet is to create a df_train, fitting it into a prophet model, and m.predict forecast.
 The forecast function splits the y value into yhat, yhat_lower and yhat_upper.
 This creates upper, lower and middle projections.
 By using m.plot(forecast), the df_train and forecast values are plotted.
+However, there is another method called insample wherein the analyst can set the pd.date_range of the prediction.

 <pre><code>df_train = df[['date', 'price']]
 df_train = df_train.rename(columns = {"date":"ds", "price":"y"})